 Sidewalks: most of the existing streets have been provided with sidewalks and streetscapes with a few remaining streets that are planned to be completed soon.

-progress on various fronts to improve completed on two streets, Perimeter Center East and Perimeter Center quality of life elements in the last decade Parkway.
-Bike lanes are planned for other streets in the next phase.
+Center East and Perimeter Center other streets in the next phase.
 The completed plan will cover bike lanes on most of the streets that would provide network of bikeways.

 Planned Bikeways